creationix/chrome-app-module-loader/README.md

 The `autorequire` attribute tells it what file to require first.
 It will `require.async` this module and load all it's dependencies as soon as the module system is initialized.

-If you want use the module system your background page, just create the script tag using js.
+If you want use the module system your background page, just create the script tag manually using JavaScript.

 ```js
 (function () {